steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 for efficient work, or the `JobSubmissionClient` running out of memory.

-Any FileSystem that does not actually break files into block SHOULD return a number for this that results in efficient processing.
+Any FileSystem that does not actually break files into blocks SHOULD return a number for this that results in efficient processing.
-(it MAY make this user-configurable -the S3 and Swift filesystem clients do this)
+A FileSystem MAY make this user-configurable (the S3 and Swift filesystem clients do this).

 ###  `getDefaultBlockSize(Path P)`